npbarnes/Ziggurats.jl/README.md

 At first, I am focusing on monotonic distributions with finite density.
 That includes functions that are not strictly monotonic.
 The ziggurat algorithm is usually applied to unimodal distributions by randomly selecting a sign, but I believe I can extend that to piecewise monotonic distributions using an alias table.
 In the future, I may also implement the Generalized Ziggurat Method from Jalavand and Charsooghi[^2] to support distributions with unbounded densities.

 ## Status
-I would currently describe the status of this package with three words:
- * Incomplete
- * Buggy
- * Slow

-But I am making progress on all three of those fronts.

-I'm currently working on monotonic distributions.
-They will be the foundation of more complicated distributions, so it is important to get them right.
-Right now I can often make simple ziggurats and sample from them correctly, but there remain a lot of dangerous corner cases.
-For example, I started with a few manually written inverse pdfs, but I've found that floating point rounding can cause problems in specific circumstances.
-Counterintuitively, I think it's better to compute the generalized inverse using a bisection method since it can make certain guarantees that can't be made with floating point algebra.
-I would have liked to use Roots.jl or NonlinearSolve.jl for this problem, but they're inappropriate for this job because they return if they find an exact zero.
-In my case, having *an* x that satisfies the equation isn't enough.
-I need the *largest* x that satisfies the equation.
-That's a slightly different problem.
-Fortunately, a bisection search is not a complicated algorithm to implement.
+The current status of the project is incomplete.
+Only a few preliminary features are implemented.
+Mainly regarding monotonic distributions.
+Monotonic distributions will be the foundation of more complicated distributions, so it is important to get them right.
+Right now I can often make simple ziggurats and sample from them correctly.
+However, the sampling algorithm is a naive implementation that is about 10 times slower than Julia's randn and randexp.
+There are a number of well-known optimizations that I hope will close the gap.

 ## Installation
-If it's not already obvious, this package isn't ready for widespread use, but you can play around with it if you'd like.
+This package isn't ready for widespread use, but you can play around with it if you'd like.

 I intend to register v0.1 once I have most of the basic features working.
 Until then you can install it by tracking the main branch of this repo.
 Open a Julia REPL and type `]` to enter package mode.
 Then run
 ```julia